StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/customize_config.md

 CONFIG_FORCE_stackstate_api_authentication_forgotPasswordLink
 ```

-For example, you can set a custom "forgot password link" for the Rancher Observability login page:
+For example, you can set a custom "forgot password link" for the SUSE Observability login page:

 {% tabs %}
 {% tab title="values.yaml" %}